Elao/blog/content/dev/from-react-native-init-to-app-stores-real-quick.en.md

 ---

-Hi, I'm Thomas and I'm gonna show you how to build and release a React Native app to iOs and Android stores on macOS.
+Hi, I'm Thomas and I'm gonna show you how to build and release a React Native app to iOS and Android stores on macOS.

 ## Our goals